petermezei/slamby-developers/src/DevelopersSite/wwwroot/documents/Insight/v1.0.0/readme.md

 ![Tags Panel](img/tags-panel.png)

 To add a new tag click the `Add new tag` button.
 Here provide the tag id, name and the parent id.
-When you use a category tree, then you can organize your tags into hierarchy by child-parent relations.
+When you use a category tree, then you can organize your tags into a hierarchy by child-parent relations.
 When you manage a tag cloud instead, just leave the parent id as empty.

 ![Add New Tag](img/add-new-tag.png)